misto/Write-Yourself-a-Scheme-in-Scala/1_first_steps.markdown

 similar to the `void` type in other languages (you can also think of `()` as a tuple with zero components).

+We then use the `println` function to retrieve the first argument and concatenate it with the string `"Hello, "`.
 Scala can actually infer the result type of methods with a single exit point, so it would be valid to omit the `: Unit` in the code.
-We use the `println` function to retrieve the first argument and concatenate it with the string `"Hello, "`.
+And, if the result type of a method is `Unit`, you can also omit the `=`.
+Our simplified main method then looks like this:

+{% highlight scala %}
+object HelloWorld {
+  def main(args: Array[String]) {
+    println("Hello, " + args(0))
+  }
+}
+{% endhighlight %}

 Don't let the different kinds of brackets confuse you: Instead of Java and C++'s `<>` for type or template parameters, Scala uses `[]`.
 Indexing an array does not